Mixed Signal Analyzer

 You can also add your custom analysis function using the Add Analysis button.

-To add a custom analysis function that multiplies an waveform by five, click on the Add Analysis button.
+To add a custom analysis function that computes the slew rate of a transient waveform, click the Add Analysis button.
 In the newly opened pop-up window, set Function Name to

 1, Number of input parameters to

 0. Click the Create Analysis button.
-A prepolulated MATLAB editor opens where you can add your custom code, in this case the code to multiply the input waveform amplitude along the y-axis by 5.
+A pre-populated MATLAB editor opens where you can add your custom code, in this case the code to find the slew rate of a waveform.

 To get better insight about certain parameters, you can add a trend chart by clicking Trend Chart button in the Metrics tab.
-Select all three
+For example, to find the trend in the delay metrics data, select

-delayMeasure data from the Data panel, and click on the Trend Chart button.
+delay_in_o2 under Metrics section in the Data panel and click the Trend Chart button.

 From the Plot Options panel, select